 Violation of your Miranda rights is just one of the defense strategies we employ to fight a DWI arrest.
-Travis Noble Jr. served 10 years as a police officer and narcotics agent, so he is intimately familiar with admissible evidence and police procedure, including the proper timing and proper delivery of the Miranda warning.
+Travis L. Noble served 10 years as a police officer and narcotics agent, so he is intimately familiar with admissible evidence and police procedure, including the proper timing and proper delivery of the Miranda warning.

 We hold law enforcement personnel and prosecutors accountable for honoring your rights.
 Contact Travis Noble, P.C., at 314-450-7849 or contact us online to arrange a free consultation with our St. Louis drunk driving defense lawyer.